Curriculum Overview

 Religion:

-School wide, we use the Benziger series, Blest Are We.
+We have adopted a new religion curriculum from the Augustine Institute, Word of Life.
 This will be a consumable text in first grade.
-As we finish chapters, information will come home to familiarize you with the material introduced.
+As we work though our texts, information will be sent home to familiarize you with the concepts covered in class.

 We will explore information centered on the Friday and Sunday Gospels so your child will be prepared for Mass.
 We use Pflaum Gospel weekly publications.